Lim1029/trao/README.md

     the iteration stop when the AIC starts to get worse. the order with lowest AIC is choosen to fit the baseline and subtracted from the spectra

+An upper limit to the polynomial order is required to define first.

 ### Spline Fit